The Navy Gold Star Program is Here for You.

 Watch a short video: Navy Gold Star Program- Command

-Widow, parents and next of kin of deceased service members.
-The term widow includes widowers.
-The term parents includes; mother, father, step mother, step father, mother or father through adoption and foster parents who stood in loco parentis.
-Next of kin includes children, brothers, sisters, half-brothers and half-sisters.
-Children include step children and children through adoption.
+Widows, parents and next-of-kin of deceased service members.
+The term “widow” includes widowers.
+The term “parents” includes mother, father, stepmother, stepfather, adoptive mother or father, and foster parents who stood in loco parentis.
+Next-of-kin includes children, brothers, sisters, half-brothers and half-sisters.
+Children include stepchildren and children through adoption.

 Gold Star Referral

-Would you like more information about the Navy Gold Star Program?
-Complete our ONLINE REFERRAL FORM and a FFSC Gold Star Coordinator will contact you.
+For more information about the Navy Gold Star Program, complete the ONLINE REFERRAL FORM or call 619-705-5980 and a FFSC Navy Gold Star Coordinator will contact you.

 Gold Star Lapel Button